Anthony Hill Jr.

 Strengths

 • Electrode: When he reads run, he detonates.
 Closes space like an edge defender rather than a traditional off-ball backer.
 Doesn’t wait for blocks - he attacks gaps and forces negative plays.
+Analytics from the 2025 season showed that Hill had one of the fastest "read-and-react" times in college football, often reaching his top speed within the first two yards of a play.

 • Violence is a Universal Language: Strikes with force and arrives with bad intentions.
 Ball carriers feel him.
 Long arms allow him to alter throwing lanes and disengage when arriving square.